What is a Cartel? – Reading Groups and How to Get Involved

 How Do I get Involved?

-In Edinburgh: If you are based in or around Edinburgh and are interested in forming a cartel, send us an email with a theme/topic or text you would like to work on.
+In Edinburgh: If you are based in or around Edinburgh and are interested in forming a cartel, send us an email to register your interest and let us know the topic or text you would like to work on, if you have anything specific in mind.

 In London: http://londonsociety-nls.org.uk/index.php?file=Cartels.html

-Modern technology means you can participate in a cartel even if you happen to be based in a place devoid of other people interested in Lacan (to your knowledge).
-A digital or virtual cartel can take on many forms, either as Skype meetings or interactions through online texts – the format of which is to be decided between cartel members.
+Modern technology means you can participate in a cartel even if you happen to be based in a place devoid of other people interested in Lacan.
+A digital or virtual cartel can take on many forms, either as Skype meetings or interactions through online texts — the format of which is to be decided between cartel members.

 You can find contact details on the following websites if interested in joining a digital cartel: